 Does an eSIM work in Guam?

-The big advantage over traditional cards is that you don't change anything physical: your Spanish number stays in your phone to receive bank SMS, and the eSIM only handles data.
-If you're unsure if your phone supports this technology, check our guide on how to know if your phone is eSIM compatible, because almost all models since 2019 are, but it's worth confirming.
+The big advantage over a traditional SIM card is that you don't change anything physical: your Spanish number stays in your phone to receive bank SMS, and the eSIM only handles data.
+If you're not sure what exactly an eSIM is and how it works internally, we explain it calmly in what is a virtual eSIM; in short, it's a digital profile that replaces the physical card, and almost all phones manufactured since 2019 support it without problems, although it's worth confirming before buying.

 Coverage and local operators

-Traveler's tip: Download offline maps of Guam before leaving your hotel.
+Traveler's tip: download offline maps of Guam before leaving your hotel.
 That way, if you venture into the south of the island and lose coverage for a while, you'll still know where you're going without using data.

 How many GB do you really need?